 Decorative chrome plating is primarily an aesthetic feature, though it also protects against corrosion and wear.
 However, because decorative chrome is so thin — ranging from about five to eight micrometers when applied over nickel plating — it does not offer as much durability as hard chrome plating.
 If you find yourself asking, "How long does decorative chrome plating last?" you should be aware that it can wear off over time.
 Here are the primary benefits of decorative chrome plating.

-• Corrosion resistance: Decorative chrome plating protects products from corrosion due to chemicals or other oxidizing agents.
+- Corrosion resistance: Decorative chrome plating protects products from corrosion caused by chemicals or other oxidizing agents.
 This protective layer is particularly beneficial when using decorative chrome plating for car parts or other products intended for use outdoors or in wet environments.

 For applications where aesthetics and function are essential, decorative chrome plating can work well.
 Attractive and corrosion-resistant decorative chrome can enhance many consumer goods.